Advanced & Defensive Driving Courses Wakefield

 Course Formats:

-2 x 3.5hr – This is advantageous for customers that can’t drive for 7hrs and need the split to reflect.
-Often a driver gets homework on this session, so they can practice what has been taught in session 1 to help them with session 2.
-Older drivers often opt for this course.
+2 x 3.5 hours – This is advantageous for customers who can’t drive for 7 hours and need the split to reflect this.
+Often, a driver receives homework for this session, allowing them to practice what was taught in Session 1 and prepare for Session 2.

 Contact Us: